furic/board-game-slack-reminder/README.md

 - Adds emoji reactions for each game, allowing participants to vote
 - Supports both production and testing environments
 - Shows player count requirements for each game
+- Versatile for any recurring activity (sports, picnics, team events)

+> **Note**: While this bot is designed for board game nights, it can be easily adapted for any recurring team activity.
+Simply customize the messages and options in the configuration files to match your event type, whether it's a weekly sports day, monthly picnic, or any other regular team gathering.

 ## Example Output